Skip to Content

 Staying Safe from Violent Crime in Tijuana

-The reality is that, while these violent crimes do happen, they almost exclusively take place among organized criminals or cartel members who are dealing in drugs and trafficking.
+The reality is that, while these violent crimes do happen, they almost exclusively take place among those who are involved in organized crime.
+In other words, cartel members who are dealing in drugs and trafficking are getting murdered by other gang members.
 Tourists are not targeted.
-These homicides mostly occur in poor and working-class neighborhoods outside of the city center.
-Not in the tourist zones.
+There are ramifications for killing U.S. citizens.
+It’s bad for business.

 Tijuana, Mexico